Bitcoin-ABC/bitcoin-abc/doc/chronik-electrum.md

 The Electrum protocol includes a peer discovery mechanism in order to share other servers addresses.
 Chronik will run a periodic sanity check of all the registered peers to avoid sharing disconnected or misconfigured peers.
 This sanity check interval defaults to 10 minutes and can be overridden via the `chronikelectrumpeersvalidationinterval` option in your `bitcoin.conf` configuration file.
 Set the value to the desired interval in seconds, or to `0` to disable the feature entirely.

+Chronik Electrum drops clients that send no data for 10 minutes by default.
+This can be overridden via the `-chronikelectrumidletimeout` option (value in seconds; set to `0` to disable).
+Server-to-client notifications do not reset this timer: clients must send an RPC (typically `server.ping`) to stay connected.
+Electrum ABC pings every 5 minutes by default, so normal clients are unaffected.
+Closing an idle session also releases any outstanding subscriptions.

 ## Limitations

  - Only eCash addresses (with or without a prefix) are supported by the `blockchain.address.*` endpoints.